 ||Distance learning Unit (IEM).

-This distance learning unit develops skills in self study and written expression.
+This distance learning unit develops skills in self study, and use of spreadsheets.